forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 #### Summary Wyllie Letter
+Wyllie AL, Fournier J, Casanovas-Massana A, Campbell M, Tokuyama M, Vijayakumar P, Warren JL, Geng B, Muenker MC, Moore AJ, Vogels CB.
+Saliva or nasopharyngeal swab specimens for detection of SARS-CoV-2.
+New England Journal of Medicine.
+2020 Sep 24;383(13):1283-6.

-**Saliva or Nasopharyngeal Swab Specimens for Detection of SARS-CoV-2** This is a more up to date version of the [paper above](#summary-wyllie) published as letter on nejm.org.
+> This is a more up to date version of the [paper above](#summary-wyllie) published as letter on nejm.org.

 > This letter motivated me to read about saliva diagnosis.
 Key information such as sampling methods is in the appendix of the letter (which I first overlooked and thus summarized the paper version first) and even some raw data.
 Follow up analyses in [Silva](#summary-silva).